 There are multiple privacy and data security laws that may impact our business activities, in the United States and in other countries where we conduct trials or where we may do business in the future.
+These laws are evolving and may increase both our obligations and our regulatory risks in the future.
 In the health care industry generally, under the federal Health Insurance Portability and Accountability Act of 1996, or HIPAA, HHS has issued regulations to protect the privacy and security of protected health information, or PHI, used or disclosed by covered entities including certain healthcare providers, health plans and healthcare clearinghouses.
-HIPAA also regulates standardization of identifiers for health plans and healthcare clearinghouses.
-HIPAA also regulates standardization of between the business associates of covered entities that obtain protect health information in providing services to or on bhalf of covered entities.
-HIPAA also imposes certain obligations on the business associates of covered entities that obtain protect health information in providing services to or on bhalf of covered entities.
+HIPAA also regulates standardization of data content, codes and formats used in healthcare transactions and standardization of identifiers for health plans and providers.
+HIPAA also imposes certain obligations on the business associates of covered entities that obtain protected health information in providing services to or on behalf of covered entities.
 HIPAA may apply to us in certain circumstances and may also apply to our business partners in ways that may impact our relationships with them.
 Our clinical trials are regulated by the Common Rule, which also includes specific privacy-related provisions.
 In addition to federal privacy regulations, there are a number of state laws governing confidentiality and security of health information that may be applicable to our business.
-In addition to possible federal civil and criminal penalties for HIPAA violations, state attorneys general are autorized to file civil actions for damages or injunctions in federal civil actions and decart to reinforce HIPAA and seek attorney's fees and costs associated with pursuing federal civil actions.
-In addition, state attorneys general also have authority to enforce HIPAA and seek attorney's dees and regulations governing privacy and security may be adopted in the future as well.
+In addition to possible federal civil and criminal penalties for HIPAA violations, state attorneys general are authorized to file civil actions for damages or injunctions in federal courts to enforce HIPAA and seek attorney's fees and costs associated with pursuing federal civil actions.
+In addition, state attorneys general (along with private plaintiffs) have brought civil actions seeking injunctions and damages resulting from alleged violations of HIPAA's privacy and security rules.
+State attorneys general also have authority to enforce state privacy and security laws.
+New laws and regulations governing privacy and security may be adopted in the future as well.